“Is it safe to travel to Mexico?!”

 We traveled thousands of miles through Baja in the winter of 2016.
 We camped (in our Toyota Dolphin) every night in both urban and completely remote areas.
 We boon docked (slang for camping off the grid in a remote area) many nights, and met campers of all types in our travels.
 No one we met had one single scary story to tell about their travels in Baja.
 We felt safer traveling in Baja than we did on the California coast where meth addiction and petty crime are huge problems.

-So let me address a few of the big fears of Mexican travel:
+So let me address a few of the big fears of Mexico travel, and provide some Mexico travel advice:

-The only warnings issued for Baja recommend that you do not travel at night, and that is a good rule here for MANY reasons.
-Baja highways have no lighting, and they are narrow, two-lane roads.
-The horrible visibility alone is a good reason to never drive at night in Baja.
+The only warnings issued for Baja recommend that you do not travel at night, and that is good advice in all of Mexico for MANY reasons.
+Mexican highways have no lighting, and they are narrow, two-lane roads.
+The horrible visibility alone is a good reason to never drive at night in Baja, or any other area of Mexico.

 We received many warnings about the corrupt Mexican police before we got to Baja.
 Now, I’m sure these corrupt police exist, but they seem to be very rare in Baja based on our experiences and the experiences of fellow travelers.
 Generally, if you do run into a corrupt police officer in Mexico it will be during a traffic stop in which they try to solicit a “mordida” (bribe) from you.